 Police: Haverhill man whose children were exposed to illegal drugs faces new drug charge

 Mar.
-19—HAVERHILL — A man who was free on bail after a drug distribution charge was arrested again, this time after he made a drug deal in the doorway of his apartment building, police said.
+25—A Haverhill man who was free on bail after a drug distribution charge was arrested again, this time after he made a drug deal in the doorway of his apartment building, police said.

 In the first incident which happened Jan.
 19, officers used a search warrant to enter the 107 Cedar St. apartment of Raymond Pramataris, where two children ages 4 and 15 were present, police said.
 Because the children were in a home where illegal drugs were kept, police said they notified a state agency responsible for the well-being of children.